Here we share our ledger stone fireplace guide including what it is, its benefits, the different colors, and how to install this kind of fireplace.

 You can use a grinder or cement saw to cut through the panels and create the shapes, sizes, and corners you want the panels to have.
 Make sure to use a diamond blade to be able to cut through the stone.

-Step 4 – Ensure that you have the proper backing: Rather than attach directly over drywall or composite board, a ledger stone veener will need to be attached directly to concrete or cement board for a fireplace install.
-For the install make sure you choose screws that go with the type of backer board you purchase.
+Step 4 – Ensure that you have the proper backing: Rather than attach directly over drywall or composite board, a ledgestone veneer will need to be attached directly to concrete or cement board.
+For the installation, make sure you choose screws that go with the type of backer board you purchase.

-Step 5 – Install the ledger stone panels on the wall: After getting the correct-sized ledger stone panels, the next step is to install them on the wall.
-Apply painter’s tape around the fireplace for protection and a clean edge.
+Step 5 – Install the panels on the wall: After getting the correct-sized veneer panels, the next step is to install them on the wall.
+Apply painter’s tape around for protection and a clean edge.

-Make sure you mix the mortar in small amounts to avoid waste and install the ledger stone panels one small section at a time.
-Finally, remove the painter’s tape you’ve applied around the fireplace.
+Make sure you mix the mortar in small amounts to avoid waste and install the panels one small section at a time.
+Finally, remove the painter’s tape you’ve applied around the structure.

 Video on How to Install Stacked Stone on a Fireplace